-Long-standing Rosemont institution Bar Chez Roger reopened its doors last week, after announcing in mid-April that it would be permanently closed.
+Long-standing Rosemont institution Bar Chez Roger reopened its doors last week after announcing in mid-April that it would permanently close.

 Loïc Gauthier, owner of the neighbouring bistro of the same name, has taken over the lease with his partner Maxime Lalonde, purchasing the bar from Normand Guérin, who had run it for the last 20 years.
 Gauthier had acquired Bistro Chez Roger from Guérin in 2014, after having worked for him as a chef.

 While restaurants and bars across the city are buckling under the strain of the pandemic, Guérin had blamed the closure on a lease dispute with the building’s owner, who allegedly failed to include “acceptable conditions for this kind of business” to survive.
 Despite restrictions related to the residential units atop the space, Gauthier and Lalonde were able to “come to a compromise that was convenient for both parties,” Journal Métro reported in late June.